michyjz/michyjz.github.io/README.md

 # Tutoring
 I tutor CS and math (including USACO and AMC) for middle and high school students, and I'm availaable for online and in-person (Bay Area only).

-If you're interested for a private session please let me know and I'd be glad to help!
+If you're interested for a private session please email me at jiazhuo.xu at gmail.com

 # Projects
 Here are a few of the projects I've worked on the past, mainly from high school classes like AP Computer Science A and ADEN.